turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 - Import from GitHub

 In this section, we will use Create from Blank.
 If you have multiple actions and triggers it will be faster to use one of the other options.

-The create from blank option just takes you through a wizard to create an Open Api/Swagger file.
+When we select Create from Blank, the custom API designer will be opened.
+This provides a UI to build an OpenAI/Swagger definition from scratch.
+If we need to interact with the definition directly, we can switch to the Swagger editor.

 ### Creating a Connector: General Tab